janm-dev/simple-protocols/README.md

 There is a "fake" filesystem embedded into the binary by the build script, which is used for protocols that require a file system or similar as data.
 The file system is read-only, and because it is embedded into the server binary, does not require runtime file system access.
 Using the real file system of the host computer is not supported.

+Active Users sends a list of random, fictitious users.

 ## Tests